plotJ/reddit-meme-finder/README.md

 ## Inspiration

 This project was inspired by a tweet from Natia Kurdadze (@natiakourdadze) outlining a strategy for growing a social media following using memes and targeted content.
 The tweet describes a process of identifying your target audience, finding relevant memes, and using them to build engagement before transitioning to educational content.
-Our tool automates part of this process, making it easier to find and utilize relevant memes for your content strategy.
+My tool automates part of this process, making it easier to find and utilize relevant memes for your content strategy.

 ![Inspiring Tweet](assets/tweet.png)